magento/devdocs/guides/v2.2/mrg/ee/CatalogInventoryStaging.md

 ## Extension points

-You can interact with the Magento_CatalogInventoryStaging module using the Magento {% glossarytooltip 55774db9-bf9d-40f3-83db-b10cc5ae3b68 %}extension{% endglossarytooltip %} mechanism, see [Magento plug-ins]({{ site.baseurl }}/guides/v2.2/extension-dev-guide/plugins.html).
+You can interact with the Magento_CatalogInventoryStaging module using the Magento [extension](https://glossary.magento.com/extension) mechanism, see [Magento plug-ins]({{ site.baseurl }}/guides/v2.2/extension-dev-guide/plugins.html).

 [The Magento dependency injection mechanism]({{ site.baseurl }}/guides/v2.2/extension-dev-guide/depend-inj.html) enables you to override the functionality of the Magento_CatalogInventoryStaging module.